Types of Degrees Human Services Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Human Services.
-About 1.3% of those with this major are international students.
+Human Services appeals to people across the globe.
+About 1.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea